All of the courses scheduled at our lab will take place in some form or another (in digital space).

 - What is you programming experience? (which languages and how long?)

 - What NLP topic(s) do you find interesting, what would you potentially like to work on?

-If you already have a clear idea what you would like to work on fill out our thesis questionaire [Link]
+If you already have a clear idea what you would like to work on, fill out this questionnaire for describing your topic [Link].

 Formal Requirements, Registration and Submission